 Dance 50 Special Topics in Dance Units determined by individual course; lecture/lab hours determined by individual course Credit status determined by individual course This course is designed to explore topics in Dance more specific than provided in other courses in the regular departmental curriculum.
 Students are referred to the current schedule of classes for details of specific courses.
 Dance 51ab Latin Social Dance 2 units; 1 hour lecture, 3 hours lab Credit, degree applicable Transfer CSU, UC This course is an overview of Latin social dances including salsa, cha cha, tango, rumba, samba, mambo, and selected folk and regional dances.
 Areas of study include movement theory, dance vocabulary, dance courtesy, fundamentals of music as they relate to dance, and dance history.
 Students will be exposed to vintage dance forms as well as current trends.
-Attendance at selected dance events offered by the El Camino College Center for the Arts is required.
+Attendance at selected dance events is required.
 Note: Letter grade or P/NP option.

 Dance 52abcd

 Intermediate Latin Social Dance

 2 units; 1 hour lecture, 3 hours lab Prerequisite: one semester of Dance 51ab with a minimum grade of C Credit, degree applicable Transfer CSU

 This course builds on the basic vocabulary and steps of the Latin social dances including salsa, cha cha, tango, rhumba, samba, mambo, and selected folk and regional dances.
 Areas of study include movement theory, dance vocabulary, dance courtesy, and musical rhythms as they relate to dance and dance history.
 Students will be exposed to vintage dance forms as well as current trends.
-Attendance is required at selected events presented by the El Camino College Center for the Arts.
+Attendance is required at selected.

 Note: Letter grade or P/NP option.

+Dance 53ab

-Some UC transferable courses have credit limitations.
-For details, see a counselor, the Transfer Center advisor, or the articulation officer.
-Dance 53ab American Social Dance 2 units; 1 hour lecture, 3 hours lab Credit, degree applicable Transfer CSU, UC This course is an overview of American social dance in the 20th century including West coast swing, East coast swing, Lindy hop and country line dance.
+American Social Dance

+2 units; 1 hour lecture, 3 hours lab Credit, degree applicable Transfer CSU, UC

+This course is an overview of American social dance of the 20th century, including West Coast Swing, East Coast Swing, Lindy Hop and Country Line Dance.
 Areas of study include movement theory, dance vocabulary, dance courtesy, fundamentals of music as they relate to dance, and dance history.
 Students will be exposed to vintage dance forms as well as current trends.
-Attendance at selected dance events offered by the El Camino College Center for the Arts is required.
+Attendance at selected dance events is required.

 Note: Letter grade or P/NP option.

-Dance 54abcd

-Intermediate American Social Dance

-2 units; 1 hour lecture, 3 hours lab Prerequisite: one semester of Dance 53ab with a minimum grade of C Credit, degree applicable Transfer CSU, UC

-This course builds on the basics of American social dance in the 20th century including West Coast swing, East Coast swing, Lindy hop, and country line dance.
+Dance 54abcd Intermediate American Social Dance 2 units; 1 hour lecture, 3 hours lab Prerequisite: one semester of Dance 53ab with a minimum grade of C Credit, degree applicable Transfer CSU, UC This course builds on the basics of American Social Dance in the 20th century including West Coast Swing, East Coast Swing, Lindy Hop, and Country Line Dance.
 Areas of study include movement theory, dance vocabulary, dance courtesy, and musical rhythms as they relate to dance and dance history.
 Students will be exposed to vintage dance forms as well as current trends.
-Attendance is required at selected events presented by the El Camino College Center for the Arts.
+Attendance is required at selected events.
 Note: Letter grade or P/NP option.